A Native American woman, Sacajawea, was chosen as the model for the portrait on the $1 coin.

 As I walked along the riverbank, I found an endless supply of hot springs.

-Incidentally, Sacajawea is the name of the American Indian woman who led the Lewis and Clark Expedition, the first white American to return from an overland expedition to the Pacific Ocean.
+Incidentally, Sacajawea is the name of the Native American woman who led the Lewis and Clark expedition, the first white Americans to return from an overland expedition to the Pacific.

 She was born in Salmon, Idaho, not too far from here, but there seems to be no historical connection to this hot spring.